GavinLoughridge/elevator/Readme.md

   Find Edges
     - given a vertex, find all possible moves
     - input: vertex
-    - output: array of checked edges
+    - output: array of edges
   Check failure
     - given a vertex, see if it results in failure
     - input: vertex
     - output: boolean
   Check success
-    - given a vertex, see if it matches the end goal
+    - given a vertex, see if it matches the end goal (may or may not use, will start with get distance instead)
     - input: vertex
     - output: boolean
-  Get weight
+  Get distance
     - given a vertex, see how close all items are from their destination (may or may not get used)
     - input: Vertex
     - output: integer